Japanese in the Chinese resistance to the Empire of Japan: Post-war

 Many Japanese POWs who joined the Chinese resistance had planned to stay in China after the war.
 Kobayashi Kancho, a Japanese POW who joined the Eighth Route Army during the war, stayed in China, where he worked at the foreign affairs office, and later the People's Hospital in Fengzhen.
 Mitsushige Maeda worked in an aviation school in northeastern China.
 Shigeo Tsutsui, a Japanese POW who joined the Japanese People's Emancipation League during the Second Sino-Japanese War, stayed in China after the war, and helped found the Chinese People's Liberation Army's first flying school.
 Kiyoshi Kobayashi, a Japanese soldier who defected to the Eight Route Army during the war, chose to stay in China.
 He married a Chinese woman and bore a son, dying in Tianjin in 1994.

 Those who returned to Japan faced discrimination.
 Mitsushige Maeda returned to Japan in 1958.
 Upon his return he faced difficulty finding a proper job in Japan due to him being considered pro-communist.
 He had to do part-time jobs to support his family.
 According to Hu Zhenjiang, a Chinese researcher on the topic of Japanese in the Eighth Route Army during WW2, he discovered Maeda to be cleaning parks for a living at the age of 89.

 In addition, there were cases of Japanese in the Chinese resistance who were put under surveillance by the Japanese authorities after the war.
 Including Maeda Mitsushige following his return to Japan.
 As well as Kancho Kobayashi who returned to Japan in 1955.

 Those who collaborated with the United States in China during WW2 would find themselves being persecuted by them during the Cold War.
 Kaji Wataru, who had collaborated with the OSS during WW2, would be kidnapped and tortured by the CIA on suspicion of being a Soviet agent.
+In 1951, Nosaka Sanzo would be one of the victims of Douglas Macarthur's Post-War Red Purge in Japan.